MininMobile/Zixyl/ISSUE_TEMPLATE.md

 ## PLEASE CHECK THE FAQ FIRST!

-Issue: [x/vote doesn't work]
+Issue:
-What steps did you do to make this happen?: [Nothing.
-It just doesn't work]
+What steps did you do to make this happen?: